Main Page Content

 You can call Noah Reger an overachiever, or perhaps an academic glutton.
 He describes it in no uncertain terms himself: “I have a massively bad habit of taking on an absolutely outrageous amount of work.
 I get bored easily and like to keep busy.
 If there is something that interests me, I am going to do it.”

-That determination is evident in Noah’s academic career at The College at Brockport thus far.
+That determination is evident in Noah’s academic career at SUNY Brockport thus far.
 He is an Honors Program student on a pre-med track, with a particular interest in neurology.
 This made biology a natural choice for his major.
 His enjoyment of philosophical literature, particularly Nietzsche, attracted him to a second major in philosophy — and has made those classes some of the most fun.
 “My philosophy courses give me more freedom than my biology courses,” he says, “which creates a nice balance and keeps me from going insane.”

 Concerns for his sanity aside, Noah clearly is not one to shy away from a challenge — as he proceeded to take on two minors as well.
 “I picked up a minor in chemistry,” he explains, “because I already had to take four chemistry courses to fulfill my biology major, and it would only take one more course to finish the minor.
 And given how much biology relies on chemistry, it seemed like a good idea.”
 A minor in math also seemed like a natural fit, as it’s a topic in which he’s always done well.
 He appreciated the diversity the two minors would add to his degree.